Mod revival

-1970s
+Beginnings

-The late 1970s mod revival combined musical and cultural elements of the 1970s pub rock, punk rock and new wave music genres with influences from 1960s mod and beat music bands such as the Who, Small Faces, the Kinks and The Beatles.
+The late 1970s mod revival combined musical and cultural elements of the 1970s pub rock, punk rock and new wave music genres with influences from 1960s mod jazz and power pop bands such as the Who, Small Faces and the Kinks.

 The mod revival was largely set in motion by the Jam and their fans.
 The band had adopted a stark mod look and mixed the energy of punk with the sound of 1960s mod bands.
 Their debut album In the City (1977), mixed R&B standards with originals modelled on the Who's early singles.
 They confirmed their status as the leading mod revival band with their third album All Mod Cons (1978), on which Paul Weller's song-writing drew heavily on the British-focused narratives of the Kinks.
 The revival was also spurred on by small concerts at venues such as the Cambridge Hotel, Edmonton, Hop Poles Hotel and Howard Hall both in Enfield, the Wellington, Waterloo Road, London, and the Bridge House in Canning Town.
 In 1979, the film Quadrophenia, which romanticised the original 1960s mod subculture, widened the impact and popularity of the mod revival across the UK.
 The original mod revival fanzine, Maximum Speed started in 1979 and spawned other home-produced fanzines from then until the mid-to-late 1980s.

 Bands grew up to feed the desire for mod music, often combining the music of 1960s mod groups with elements of punk music, including the Chords, Secret Affair, Purple Hearts and the Lambrettas.
 These acts managed to develop cult followings and some had pop hits, before the revival petered out in the early 1980s.
-More R'n'B based bands such as the Little Roosters, the Inmates, Nine Below Zero also became key acts in the growing mod revival scene in London.
+More R'n'B based bands such as the Little Roosters, the Inmates and Nine Below Zero also became key acts in the growing mod revival scene in London.

-Another British tradition that returned at the same time was the penchant for members of youth subcultures to go to seaside resorts on bank holidays and fight members of other subcultures.
-This originated in the early 1960s with the mods and rockers fighting each other at places such as Brighton.
-The phenomenon returned in 1969 through to 1970 with skinheads fighting Teddy boys and bikers.
-In 1977 it returned yet again, with punks fighting Teddy Boys at Margate, and revival skinheads fighting Teddy boys, bikers and rockers at Southend and Margate.
-This carried on until 1978.
-In 1979 and 1980, the resorts became major battlegrounds on bank holidays for young skinheads and mods together against Teddy boys and rockers.
-Some of the main resorts involved were Margate, Brighton, Southend, Clacton, Hastings and Scarborough.

 In 1979 the mod scene in Australia began and took off particularly in Sydney & Melbourne, led by bands such as The Sets, Little Murders, Division 4, The Introverts & The Go.
 There was a documentary made in early 1981 called The Go-Set about the mod revival scene in Sydney & Melbourne.
-There was also a book published about the mod scene in Australia from 1979-1986.
+There was also a book published about the mod scene in Australia from 1979 to 1986.